 In less than a year, she wrote, recorded and self-released her debut album, 2005’s Let Me Love You. (“Family Man,” the song that started it all, closes the record.)
 She celebrated the album’s release with a packed performance at Austin’s storied Cactus Cafe.
 “I cashed in the friend card, and it helped!” she admits with a self-deprecating chuckle.

 You will find BettySoo playing to listening room and festival audiences from coast to coast as well as in Canada and Europe.
 Like many self-critical artists, she is quick to dismiss the merits of her charmingly modest debut, but subsequent releases — 2007’sLittle Tiny Secrets and Never the Pretty Girl EP, 2009’s Gurf Morlix-produced Heat Sin Water Skin, and 2011’s Lie to Me, an all-covers collaboration with Canadian Doug Cox under the duo handle Across the Borderline — have all been embraced by critics, peers, and folk, AAA and Americana DJs.
 (A second duo album, More Lies, was released in Europe by Continental Records in 2012.)

 Will Taylor, master arranger, composer, and viola, violin, guitar, and piano player, and 21 year veteran of the Austin Opera has led Strings Attached on collaborations with Shawn Colvin, Sara Hickman, Jimmy LaFave, Dar Williams, Darden Smith, Ray Wylie Hubbard, Ian Moore, Patrice Pike, Abra Moore, Pearl Jam for their Austin City Limits taping, and many others.
-His local shows and residencies (currently Thursdays at El Mercado's Backstage) include a hosts of Austin's finest performers, and always evolve into a crescendo of phenomenal sound.
+His local shows and residencies (lately at Austin's The Townsend) include a hosts of Austin's finest performers, and always evolve into a crescendo of phenomenal sound.